NAMI educational programs

 Heart to Heart bridges the gap between the community at large and the population of people living with a mental illness by matching trained volunteers with people who are living with these disorders; individuals with a mental illness, who might otherwise find themselves on the outskirts of society, forgotten and lonely.
 They begin their integration back to society with the help of Heart to Heart volunteers.

-Make sure to ask for an Advocate when calling in.
-Advocates do not attempt to act in place of the professionals with whom our clients work with.
+Advocates do not attempt to act in place of the professionals with whom our clients work.
 If NAMI of Southern Arizona cannot assist an individual within the context of our mission, an advocate will always attempt to make an appropriate referral for the individual.